The Ferris State University Pride Committee continues to recognize and reward the

 fun way to let someone know that they did a good thing and someone noticed.

 This award is an easy and excellent way to thank a FSU employee or student for exhibiting pride and doing something good for others through their actions.

 To nominate someone, email firstname.lastname@example.org with your name and address, the nominee's name and address, and the reason you have chosen this faculty, staff, or student for a Pat-on-the-Back award.

 Congratulations to the following individuals for receiving a Pat-On-The Back recognition.
-Each of candidates will receive a Pat-On-The Back Certificate and their names will be entered into a drawing at the end of Fall semester for some fun prizes.
+Each of candidates will receive a Pat-On-The Back Certificate and their names will be entered into a drawing at the end of the semester for some fun prizes.

 Thank you for the great participation for this fun and important award!

 Awardees for March 2014:Therese Aldrich: Terry recently complete a certificate of completion titled Improving SEO Using Accessibility Techniques.
 The Web and Media Accessibility Committee appreciates Terry's can-do attitude.

 Awardees for February 2014:Tom Liszewski: I would like to nominate Tom Liszewski, University Counselor, Second Floor Birkam Health Center.
 Tom is super friendly and willing to share his wealth of knowledge from his many years of experience to support my transition into my new role.
 He consistently makes the time in his day, despite his busy schedule, to ask if I have questions or to share helpful information.
 Tom also demonstrates concern for my professional development by drawing from his own experience and learning to support my learning process, e.g. tenure track, etc. I am thankful for co-workers like Tom and my other colleagues as they make a positive difference in the workplace!